 We maintain the Universal Stainless & Alloy Products, Inc. amended and restated 2017 Equity Incentive Plan (the "2017 Plan"), which was approved by our stockholders in May 2017 and subsequently amended and restated and approved by our stockholders in May 2021 (the "Amended and Restated 2017 Plan").
 The Amended and Restated 2017 Plan permits the issuance of stock options, restricted stock, restricted stock units, other share-based awards and performance awards to officers, employees, non-employee directors, and consultants and advisors to the Company.
-At its May 2017 inception, there were 568.357 shares authorized for issuance under the 2017 Plan.
+At its May 2017 inception, there were 568,357 shares authorized for issuance under the 2017 Plan.

 When initially adopted in May 2017, the 2017 Plan replaced the Omnibus Incentive Plan ("OIP") which in turn replaced the 1994 Stock Incentive Plan ("SIP").
 Any awards outstanding under the SIP and OIP will remain subject to and be paid under the SIP and OIP, respectively.
 No new awards will be granted under either the SIP or OIP.
 Any shares subject to outstanding awards under the OIP that cease to be subject to such issuance of stock after the adoption of the Amended and Restated 2017 Plan will increase the shares authorized under the Amended and Restated 2017 Plan.
 As of the adoption of the Amended and Restated 2017 Plan, any shares subject to outstanding award under the SIP that cease to be subject to such issuance of stock will increase the shares authorized under the Amended and Restated 2017 Plan.

-Further, as of May 5, 2021, 400,000 additional shares were approved and authorized for issuance under the Amended and Restated 2017 Plan.
-At December 31, 2021, there were 160,999 shares available for grant under the Amended and Restated 2017 Plan.
+As of May 5, 2021, 400,000 additional shares were approved and authorized for issuance under the Amended and Restated 2017 Plan.
+As of May 4, 2022, 500,000 additional shares were approved and authorized for issuance under the Amended and Restated 2017 Plan.
+At December 31, 2022, there were 676,977 shares available for grant under the Amended and Restated 2017 Plan.